awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-cloudwatch-events-s3.md

 You can use Amazon CloudWatch Events to execute a Step Functions state machine in response to an event or on a schedule\.

-This tutorial shows how to configure a state machine as a target for a CloudWatch Events rule\.
+This tutorial shows you how to configure a state machine as a target for a CloudWatch Events rule\.
 This will start an execution when files are added to an Amazon S3 bucket\.

 For a practical application, you could launch a state machine that performs operations on files that you add to the bucket, such as creating thumbnails or running Amazon Rekognition analysis on image and video files\.

-For this tutorial you start an execution of a simple `Helloworld` state machine by adding a file to an Amazon S3 bucket\.
-Then we review example input of that execution to show what information is included in the input from CloudTrail\.
+For this tutorial you start an execution of a simple `Helloworld`state machine by adding a file to an Amazon S3 bucket\.
+Then you review example input of that execution to show what information is included in the input from CloudTrail\.

 **Topics**
 + [Prerequisite: Create a State Machine](#tutorial-cloudwatch-events-s3-step-1)